TranHuuNhatHuy/UdacityDataEngAzure/II.CloudDataWarehouses/README.md

 - **assets** : storing images used in README.MD, along with screenshots showing proof of task completion, including EXTRACT part.
 - **SQL_ELT_scripts** : storing SQL scripts used for LOAD and TRANSFORM parts, in `Load` and `Transform` subfolders respectively.
 - **StarSchemaPDF.pdf** : PDF file containing designed star schema.
+- **aux_Files** : folder containing auxiliary file of `publicdate.csv`, which is not included in original dataset (in other word, I created it myself), and is necessary for LOAD part.

 #### (Scroll down for solution at section II)